Fight Against Pregnancy Discrimination in Your Workplace

 Examples of Discrimination

 There are many ways that an employer could discriminate against you because of pregnancy.
-Your employer could fail to provide accommodations that you need to stay safe.
-They could pass you over for a promotion or deny you a raise because you were not at work to properly access your work quality due to pregnancy.
+Your employer could fail to provide the accommodations that you need to stay safe.
+They could pass you over for a promotion or deny you a raise because you were not at work to properly assess your work quality due to pregnancy.

 Your employer might reduce your hours, thinking this is helping you, but it is discrimination.
 After announcing your pregnancy, your employer unexpectedly lays you off even though you were not in line for the layoff.